4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Adinkra Review

 Adinkras are graphs that encode supersymmetry transformation laws in one dimension (that of time $\tau$) with complete fidelity.
 Take for example four dynamical bosonic fields $\Phi_i$ and four dynamical fermionic fields $\Psi_{\hat{j}}$ that depend only on time.
 Two distinct possible sets of supersymmetry transformation laws for $\Phi_i$ and $\Psi_{\hat{j}}$ can be succinctly encoded as

 and

 where a dot above a field indicates a time derivative, $\dot{\Phi}_i = d\Phi_i/d\tau$ for example.
 One set of transformation laws is encoded by the choice $\chi_0=+1$ and another by $\chi_0= -1$.
-For Eqs.~(\ref{e:DPhi}) and~(\ref{e:DPsi}) there is no possible set of field redefinitions for which the $\chi_0=+1$ transformation laws reduce to the transformation laws for which $\chi_0=-1$.
-Owing to an analogy to isomers in chemistry, in~\cite{G-1} the $\chi_0=+1$ transformation laws were dubbed the cis-multiplet and $\chi_0=-1$ the trans-multiplet.
-Both the cis- and trans-transformation laws satsify the closure relationship, Eq.~(\ref{e:closure}).
+For Equations~(\ref{e:DPhi}) and~(\ref{e:DPsi}), there is no possible set of field redefinitions for which the $\chi_0=+1$ transformation laws reduce to the transformation laws for which $\chi_0=-1$.
+Owing to an analogy to isomers in chemistry, in~\cite{G-1}, the $\chi_0=+1$ transformation laws were dubbed the cis-multiplet and $\chi_0=-1$ the trans-multiplet.
+Both the cis- and trans-transformation laws satisfy the closure relationship, Equation~(\ref{e:closure}).

-The adinkras in Fig.~\ref{f:ctAdinkra} can be seen to encode the transformation laws in Eqs.~(\ref{e:DPhi}) and~(\ref{e:DPsi}) as follows. \begin{enumerate} \item The white nodes encode the bosons $\Phi_i$ and the black nodes encode the fermions multiplied by the imaginary number $ i \Psi_{\hat{j}}$. \item A line connecting two nodes indicates a SUSY transformation law between the corresponding fields. \item Each of the $N=4$ colors encodes a different SUSY transformation as color coded in Eqs.~(\ref{e:DPhi}) and~(\ref{e:DPsi}). \item A solid (dashed) line indicates a plus (minus) sign in SUSY transformations. \item In transforming from a higher node to a lower node (higher mass dimension field to one-half lower mass dimension field), a time derivative appears on the field of the lower node. \end{enumerate}
+The adinkras in Figure~\ref{f:ctAdinkra} can be seen to encode the transformation laws in Equations~(\ref{e:DPhi}) and~(\ref{e:DPsi}) as~follows. \begin{enumerate} \item The white nodes encode the bosons $\Phi_i$ and the black nodes encode the fermions multiplied by the imaginary number $ i \Psi_{\hat{j}}$. \item A line connecting two nodes indicates a SUSY transformation law between the corresponding~fields. \item Each of the $N=4$ colors encodes a different SUSY transformation as color coded in Equations~(\ref{e:DPhi}) and~(\ref{e:DPsi}). \item A solid (dashed) line indicates a plus (minus) sign in SUSY transformations. \item In transforming from a higher node to a lower node (higher mass dimension field to one-half lower mass dimension field), a time derivative appears on the field of the lower node. \end{enumerate}

-The adinkras in Fig.~\ref{f:ctAdinkra} are what are known as \emph{valise} adinkras: adinkras with a single row of bosons and a single row of fermions.
-The distinction between the two set of transformation laws encoded in Eqs.~(\ref{e:DPhi}) and~(\ref{e:DPsi}) can be seen easily in the adinkras in Fig.~\ref{f:ctAdinkra}: the two adinkras are identical aside from the orange lines which are dashed in one adinkra where they are solid in the other.
-This is reflected in the $\oD$ transformation laws in Eqs.~(\ref{e:DPhi}) and~(\ref{e:DPsi}) which differ by a minus sign.
+The adinkras in Figure~\ref{f:ctAdinkra} are known as \emph{valise} adinkras: adinkras with a single row of bosons and a single row of fermions.
+The distinction between the two set of transformation laws encoded in Equations~(\ref{e:DPhi}) and~(\ref{e:DPsi}) can be seen easily in the adinkras in Figure~\ref{f:ctAdinkra}: the two adinkras are identical aside from the orange lines, which are dashed in one adinkra and solid in the other.
+This is reflected in the ${\rm D}_3$ transformation laws in Equations~(\ref{e:DPhi}) and~(\ref{e:DPsi}), which differ by a minus sign.